Sweden Democrat leader says will soon be back from sick leave

 The Sweden Democrats more than doubled their support to win 13 percent of the votes in September, but mainstream parties say they will not cooperate with them.

-After the party blocked the centre-left government’s budget, the government and the center-right opposition parties struck a deal in December to ensure a minority administration could stay in power.
+After the party blocked the centre-left government’s budget, the government and the centre-right opposition parties struck a deal in December to ensure a minority administration could stay in power.

 Reporting by Daniel Dickson; editing by Ralph Boulton